Saturday, March 10, 2012

 18.03.12.
 Post quakes, "Save the Cathedral" protest poster, Cathedral Sq

-Cathedral protest poster, The Press cutting on it with headline:
+A Cathedral protest-poster with The Press cutting on it.
+Headline:

 A STATEMENT FROM THE WIZARD OF CHRISTCHURCH...